-Fitzgerald joined the US Army Reserve in 1981 and served his country for 27 years, rising to the rank of Lieutenant Colonel.
+In 1981, Fitzgerald joined the US Army Reserve and served his country for 27 years, rising to the rank of Lieutenant Colonel.

 Fitzgerald and his wife, Lisa, own a small horse farm in rural Clyman.
 They have three sons: Scott, Brennan, and Connor.

-Scott Fitzgerald served 27 years in the Army Reserve, rising to the rank of Lieutenant Colonel.
+Scott served 27 years in the Army Reserve, rising to the rank of Lieutenant Colonel.
 He’ll fight to defend our country and honor those who served.

 Scott will tirelessly defend Wisconsin values like the right to life and the Second Amendment.